 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-The student will review Exercise 4: Planning for Negotiations, found on page 517 of the Lewicki & Saunders text.
-After reviewing Exercise 4, the student will complete the Planning Guide from page 519 by answering the 10 questions that are presented.
-Questions may be answered with 1 – 3 sentences for each question on the provided Negotiation Analysis Word document.
-This analysis will be posted in Blackboard.
+The student will review Exercise 4: Planning for Negotiations, found on page 203 of the Liberty University Create text.
+After reviewing Exercise 4, the student will complete the Planning Guide from page 205 by answering the 10 questions that are presented.
+This analysis will be submitted in Canvas.

-The student will be paired with a classmate and a team throughout the term to participate in simulated negotiation exercises using iDecisionGames.
-The student will assume roles provided within the software; post planning and strategy discussions within pairs; contact the other pair in his/her team to negotiate the assigned issues; and post results and reflections within the software.
-The team simulations will be as follows:
+The student will participate in live negotiation exercises.
+The student will assume roles provided; submit individual planning and strategy assessments; contact the other negotiation actors to negotiate the assigned issues; and submit results and summary assessments.
+The simulations will be as follows: